github/docs/content/actions/hosting-your-own-runners/customizing-the-containers-used-by-jobs.md

 }
 ```

-#### Example output
+#### Example output for `run_script_step`

 No output is expected for `run_script_step`.

 ## Generating the customization script

 {% data variables.product.prodname_dotcom %} has created an example repository that demonstrates how to generate customization scripts for Docker and Kubernetes.

 {% note %}